andMaximus/homebridge-modulating-thermostat-netatmo/README.md

 1. Visit https://dev.netatmo.com/apps/createanapp#form (login with your netatmo account)
 2. Fill out the required application fields
-3. Copy and paste the client_id and client_secret into the configuraiton
+3. Copy and paste the client_id and client_secret into the configuration

 # Configuration